Practical Tips for Parents

 For more information on federal laws and resources, please visit the United States Office of Disability Employment Policy (ODEP).

 The National Secondary Transition Technical Assistance Center offers a comprehensive website.
-Their “Students and Families” section has lots of free resources about effective transition planning from high school to adulthood, interactive websites about transition planning, and some suggestions on employment and post-secondary options.
+Their “transition Planning” section has lots of free resources about effective transition planning from high school to adulthood, interactive websites about transition planning, and some suggestions on employment and post-secondary options.